← Back to 史記

 西 殿

-In the next year, Xin Yuan Ping, a person from Zhao, saw the emperor by observing qi and said, 'Northeast of Chang'an has god qi, which forms five colors, like a person's crown cap there.
+The following year, Xinyuan Ping of Zhao was admitted to the emperor after observing qi.
+He said, "Northeast of Chang'an there is divine qi in five colors, shaped like a man's cap and ribbons.
 Some said that the northeast is the dwelling of the bright spirits, and the west is the tomb of the bright spirits.
 Heavenly auspiciousness has descended.
 You should establish a sacrifice to the Supreme God to match the omen response.'
 Therefore, he made the Wei Yang Five Emperors Temple with the same roof.
 Each emperor had one hall, and each facing had five gates, each according to their emperor's color.
-What was used for the sacrifice and the ceremonies were also like the Yong five zhi.
+The sacrificial materials and ceremonies were also like those used for the five zhi at Yong.

 46